Call us now:

 Right to education and medical care

 Children can attend public and private schools in Thailand.
-The family visa also entitles them to access the private healthcare system, subject to adequate insurance.
+The family visa also grants access to the private healthcare system, provided they have adequate insurance.

 Right to work for spouses?

-Spouses holding a family visa in Thailand are not automatically entitled to work.
-To engage in professional activities, they must obtain a separate work permit, issued subject to eligibility criteria set by the BOI or the Thai employer.
+Spouses holding a family visa in Thailand do not automatically have the right to work.
+To engage in professional activities, they must obtain a separate work permit, issued based on eligibility criteria set by the BOI or the Thai employer.

 What documents are required to obtain a family visa in Thailand?

-The list of documents to be provided varies depending on the family situation, but generally includes the following:
+The list of documents to provide varies depending on the family situation, but generally includes:

-• A letter of commitment from the principal holder certifying that they are responsible for their family members
+A letter of commitment from the principal holder certifying their responsibility for family members

 All documents must be uploaded to the BOI platform and comply with strict digital formats.
-Errors or incomplete documents may result in delays.
+Errors or incomplete documents may cause delays.

 How much does a family visa for Thailand cost?